US Defence Secretary Austin appreciates Indian Navy's role in anti-piracy ops | Law-Order

 - India

-Singh and Austin held a telephonic talk and a readout on the conversation issued by the defence ministry mentioned the US defence secretary's compliment for the Indian Navy.
+Singh and Austin held a phone conversation and a readout of the talks issued by the defence ministry mentioned the US defence secretary's compliment for the Indian Navy.

 It is understood that the two ministers also deliberated on India's planned acquisition of 31 MQ-9B drones from the US under the foreign military sale (FMS) route.